1 Bg 4-1972: Transcendental Knowledge

 > senses and for advancement in spiritual realization.
 This

 > goes up.
-The pranayama-yogi practices breathing the
+The pranayama yogi practices breathing the

-> opposite way until the currents are neutralized into puraka.
+> opposite way until the currents are neutralized into puraka,

 > equilibrium.
-Offering the exhaled breath
+Similarly, when the exhaled breathing is

-> be in kumbhaka-yoga.
+> kumbhaka-yoga.

 > many, many years.
 A Krsna conscious person, however, being